austinl1905/sep11-freedom-project/tool/learning-log.md

 - Spot Light: Sort of like directional light but better.
 Takes in color and intensity as arguments just like other lights
 - Torus Geometry: donuts are toruses apparently.
 Will be useful when I make my electron shell representations

+12/17/23

+- Figured out how to make stuff rotate about a point
+- Figured out how to use loops to make multiple objects and rotate them Next steps:
+- clean up the code (seriously i can barely read this but i barely have any time to refactor it right now)
+- Figure out how to efficiently add "protons" and "electrons" to my "nucleus"

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc